Our National Parks, Past and Present: A Conversation

 Lectures

-This program derives from the exhibition "Storm Cloud: Picturing the Origins of our Climate Crisis," which traces the rise of environmental awareness throughout the long nineteenth century.
-The show focuses on the work of British and American writers and artists who helped garner public and government support for conservation, including the establishment of the earliest national parks in the U.S.
+This program derives from the exhibition “Storm Cloud: Picturing the Origins of Our Climate Crisis,” which traces the rise of environmental awareness throughout the long 19th century.
+The show focuses on the work of British and American writers and artists who helped garner public and government support for conservation, including the establishment of the earliest national parks in the United States.

 About the Speakers